Model Deployments

 Invoking a Model Deployment Failure

-When a model deployment is in an active lifecycleState, the predict endpoint can be invoked.
-The prediction response can return a failure for multiple reasons.
-Use these suggestions to try to resolve these errors:
+can be invoked.
+The prediction response can return a failure for many reasons.
+Use these

-1. Ensure that the input passed in the request is in a valid JSON format and matches the expected input by the model.
+Ensure that the input passed in the request is in a valid JSON format and matches the expected input by the model.

-2. Review the attached access logs for errors.
+Review the attached access logs for errors.

-3. Ensure that the user has the correct access rights.
+Ensure that the user has the correct access rights.

 Too Many Requests (Status 429)

-If you are getting this error when calling the predict endpoint, it means the requests are getting throttled.
+If you're getting this error when calling the predict endpoint, it means the requests are getting throttled.
 Increase the load balancer bandwidth of the model deployment to address this error.
 You can estimate the bandwidth using the expected number of requests in seconds, and the combined size of the request and response payload per request.